lilacdotdev/Changelogger/README.md

 3. Enter your API key

 > 🔒 **Security**: API keys are securely stored using VS Code's built-in secret storage.

+### 🚨 Troubleshooting API Issues
+The extension provides helpful error dialogs when API issues occur:
+- **Quota Exceeded**: Direct link to check your OpenAI billing
+- **Invalid API Key**: Easy access to update your key or check your OpenAI account
+- **Rate Limits**: Clear guidance on when to retry
+- **Model Access**: Help with account permissions

+All error dialogs offer the option to automatically switch to Base Mode as a fallback!

 ## 🛠️ Development